 - Midmarket businesses: Resiliency and agility are foundational to the success of midsize businesses.
 EAM helps these organizations pivot quickly, creating greater efficiencies in equipment maintenance, increased equipment utilization, and improved spare parts turnover, while lowering local labor costs and total inventory.

 EAM has been implemented by customers across a range of business sectors and industries.
 Use cases include:

 - Production asset management in manufacturing, warehouse, and assembly, for example

 - Linear asset management in roads, rails, pipelines, and electricity transmission lines

 - Mobile workforce management where workers in the field can consume and share asset information while performing inspections and carrying out other tasks

 Here are a few examples showing how EAM drives improved business results:

-- Eurasian Resources Group (ERG) uses AEM to ensure its plant equipment offers consistently high performance and availability during the mining and production of natural resources.
+- Eurasian Resources Group (ERG) uses EAM to ensure its plant equipment offers consistently high performance and availability during the mining and production of natural resources.

-- SBB CFF FFS, a Swiss railway company, uses EAM to integrate reliability-centered maintenance processes to optimise asset availability and reduce maintenance costs.
+- SBB CFF FFS, a Swiss railway company, uses EAM to integrate reliability-centered maintenance processes to optimize asset availability and reduce maintenance costs.